ELECTION RESULTS: Arkansas elects Huckabee Sanders, keeps Boozman and Scott, says no to pot - NewsBreak

 Sen. John Boozman was one of the earliest victors of the night, eventually topping his nearest opponent by more than 300,000 votes.
 All four Arkansas GOP representatives in the U.S. House – Rep. Rick Crawford, Rep. French Hill, Rep. Steve Womack and Rep. Bruce Westerman – dominated in the reelection bids.Boozman elected for third Senate term Incumbent Republican Arkansas congressmen go 4-0 in reelection bids

-While voters like red on Tuesday, they were not fans of green, with a Ballot Issue looking to allow recreational marijuana use in Arkansas failing.Voters snuff out Arkansas recreational marijuana effort
+While voters liked red on Tuesday, they were not fans of green, with a Ballot Issue looking to allow recreational marijuana use in Arkansas failing.Voters snuff out Arkansas recreational marijuana effort

 Issue 4, which would have also allowed for the expansion of marijuana dispensaries and growing operations, initially saw wider support, but later polls tended to be more closely aligned to the 56% against and 44% for final vote tally.